Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Viscous Thermoelectric Equations

 An analogous reasoning can be applied to coarse-grain the epBTE into an equation for the charge flux.
-Multiplying \cref{eq:BTE_coupled} by $\bra{\theta^e_{\kmqs}}$, and comparing with the second line of \cref{eq:charge_flux}, directly gives $\Nabla \cdot \J = 0$.
+Multiplying \cref{eq:BTE_coupled} by $\bra{\theta^{\star}_{\kmqs}}$, and comparing with the second line of \cref{eq:charge_flux}, directly gives $\Nabla \cdot \J = 0$.
 As with the heat flux, the zero on the right-hand side is obtained because scattering perfectly conserves charge.
 Expanding $\J$ as in the last line of \cref{eq:charge_flux} gives the second of four equations~(\ref{eq:VTE_charge}).
 In contrast to \cref{eq:VTE_energy}, the charge equation does not contain any direct macroscopic contribution from the phonon drift velocity, since phonons are charge neutral.
-Phonons affect the charge flow only through microscopic interactions with electrons, which determine the Seebeck coefficient and also influence the electrical conductivity.
+Phonons affect the charge flow only through microscopic interactions with electrons, which influence the magnitude of the transport coefficients.